Delixx07/JumPedia/README.md

 ## What is JumPedia?

 JumPedia is a Flutter-based mobile game that blends **arcade-style platforming** with **educational micro-content**.
-The character — a friendly 3D mascot wearing a graduation cap — bounces upward across procedurally placed platforms while the player collects books and avoids obstacles.
+The character is a friendly 3D mascot wearing a graduation cap bounces upward across procedurally placed platforms while the player collects books and avoids obstacles.
 Every **100 points** the player earns, the game pauses to reveal an SDG 4 fun fact, which is then saved to the player's personal collection in the cloud.

 The result is a casual game loop where progression is measured **not just in score, but in knowledge collected**.